murilo9/minitracker/README.md

 A blue dash indicates skipped or unset.
 A red cross means a failure.
 A green check means it was done.

 Click on the habit name to show the habit details view.
 Here you may see your habit's acomplishments on a monthly-based table.
 Clicking on the left/right arrow buttons swaps to the previous/next month.
 A single-click on a day will swap its acomplishment.
 Unmarked past days will be show as failed by default, unless it's a week day where the habit is not intended to be repeated (in this case they'll be show as skipped).
-Colors here means the same as mentioned before:
+Colors here mean the same as mentioned before:

 <img src="/img/habit-details.png" style="width: 260px;"/>